 I jumped into a debugger to figure out what was going on here, and found that the target implementation used isdigit

-, which was passing allowing Unicode characters that apparently are considered digits.
+, which was allowing Unicode characters that apparently are considered digits.

 Quick note on debugging: I’ve noticed Atheris harness exceptions sometimes give line numbers that are a bit off.